idrisadebolaamusa2/Capstone_Project_LHL/README.md

 Identifying key metrics like points scored, assists, rebounds, etc.
 Checking for missing or inconsistent data.

-6. Visualizations
+##Visualizations

-Ten visualizations are created to analyze different aspects of the data:
+Below visualizations were created to analyze different aspects of the data:

 Points Scored Over Time
 Win-Loss Ratio for Home Team